 Our Statement of Faith Reads:

-I confess my affirmation of the Apostle's, Nicene, and Chalcedonian Creeds, which I believe to reflect Christian orthodoxy and the clear teaching of Holy Scripture.
+I confess my affirmation of the Apostles' and Nicene Creeds, which I believe to reflect Christian orthodoxy and the clear teaching of Holy Scripture.
 In addition, as a member of Vineyard Christian Church, I make the following confession of faith my own:

 I believe in one living and true God, the Creator and Lord of the heavens and the earth.
 In the unity of the Godhead there are three persons, of one substance, equal in power and eternity: God the Father, God the Son, and God the Holy Spirit.